-Defects in the following factory installed parts and components: Warranty Period runs for three (3) years.
+Defects in the following factory installed parts and components: The limited warranty period runs for three (3) years.

-- 1. Carpet fade
+- Carpet fade

 - 2. Steering helm, cylinder, hoses and cables

-- 3. Aeration pumps and valves
+- 3. Aeration pumps, valves and timers

 - 4. Bilge pump

 - 5. Boat electrical system

 - 6. Seat pedestals

 - 7. Fuel tanks

 - 8. Deck hardware such as locks, cleats and fasteners

-- 9. Factory installed battery charger
+- 9. Factory installed battery charger(s)

-- 10. RangerTrail® trailer
+- 10. Ranger Trail® trailer

-Remaining factory installed parts and components: Warranty Period runs for one (1) year.

-Defects in the exterior cosmetic gelcoat finish (cracking, crazing or fading): Warranty Period runs for one (1) year.
+Defects in the remaining factory installed parts and components: The limited warranty period runs for one (1) year.
+Defects in the exterior cosmetic gelcoat finish (cracking, crazing or fading): The limited warranty period runs for one (1) year.

-The applicable Warranty Period runs from the date of delivery to the first retail customer provided that the boat is delivered within twenty four (24) months from the date of manufacture.
-For boats delivered more than twenty four (24) months after the date of manufacture, coverage will run from the date of manufacture and the first retail purchaser will be entitled to the coverage remaining under the Warranty Periods.
+The applicable limited warranty period runs from the date of delivery of the boat or trailer to the first North American retail purchaser, provided that the boat or trailer is delivered within twenty-four (24) months from the date of its manufacture.
+For a boat or trailer delivered more than twenty-four (24) months after the date of its manufacture, the limited warranty period will run from the date of its manufacture.
 All warranties run concurrently.